airbytehq/airbyte/docs/release_notes/february_2024.md

 ## ✨ Highlights

-Airbyte migrated our [Postgres destination](https://github.com/airbytehq/airbyte/pull/35042) on the [Destinations V2](./upgrading_to_destinations_v2) framework.
+Airbyte migrated our [Postgres destination](https://github.com/airbytehq/airbyte/pull/35042) to the [Destinations V2](./upgrading_to_destinations_v2) framework.
 This enables you to map tables one-to-one with your source, experience better error handling, and deliver data incrementally.

 ## Platform Releases

 - **Read-only Users** You can now enable read-only users in Airbyte Cloud (with Teams add-on) or Self-Managed Enterprise to administer read-only permissions in Airbyte.
 For access to this feature, reach out to our [Sales team](https://www.airbyte.com/company/talk-to-sales).

 - Our Slack and Email (for Cloud only) notifications have received a facelift!
-Additional contextual information about sync failures or schema changes are now included in the notification to ensure you can act on any pipeline changes quickly
+Additional contextual information about sync failures or schema changes are now included in the notification to ensure you can act on any pipeline changes quickly.

 ## Connector Improvements